 Salt and Pepper Air Fryer Tofu

 - Press the tofu using a tofu press or the kitchen towel/heavy object method.
-See post above for more on this.
+See notes below for pressing instructions without a tofu press.
 Depending on the method used, the tofu will need to press for 15-20 minutes.

 - In a small bowl, combine cornstarch, salt and pepper and set aside.

 - Cut the tofu into 1-inch cubes and add to a mixing bowl.
 Add olive oil to to the tofu.
 Use a silicone spatula or your hands to coat the tofu with olive oil.
 Add the cornstarch mixture.
 Use a silicone spatula or your hands to coat the tofu with the cornstarch mixture.

-- If the air fryer you have comes with a crisper plate or something similar, insert it into the air fryer basket.
-Some brands may have this feature built into the basket already.
+- If the air fryer you have comes with a crisper plate/tray or something similar, insert it into the air fryer basket.
 Preheat the air fryer for 3 minutes at a temperature of 390° F prior to cooking the tofu.
 Air fry the tofu at 390° F for 15 minutes until desired crispiness is reached, shaking the basket 3-5 times throughout cooking.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.